mattiash/randomized-interval/README.md

 - ref() and unref() works as for setInterval()
 - clear() stops the timer and makes sure that it never fires again.

+### setRandomizedIntervalAsync

+    const {setRandomizedIntervalAsync} = require('randomized-interval')

+    setRandomizedIntervalAsync( () => Promise.resolve(), 10000)

+setRandomizedIntervalAsync has the same behavior as setRandomizedInterval, but it expects the callback to return a Promise.
+The function will wait for that promise to resolve before it starts the next timer.
+This guarantees that only one callback-operation will be run at a time even if the callback takes longer than the interval to complete.
+This also means that the time between callback operations will be the random interval plus the time it takes for the callback to resolve its promise.

 # License